 I’ve found that although I don’t enjoy swimming, the beach is my happy place.
 Walking along the beach, listening to the waves and just being there made me a lot happier.
 Going out and getting fresh air can do wonders.
 I’m lucky that I live close to the beach and can walk along it every day after work if I want to.
-I don’t consider myself as an active person but this year, I’ve tried to be more active because I know it helps my overall wellbeing.
+I don’t consider myself as an overly active person but this year, I’ve tried to be more active because I know it helps my overall wellbeing.
 My friends and I planned doing the Tongariro Crossing and although the weather didn’t allow us, we still did a 2hr hike in pissing down rain.
-I’ll conquer Tongariro hopefully this December.
+I’ll conquer Tongariro one day.

 If the beach isn’t for you, there are other places to go.
 Auckland has plenty of volcanic cones.
 Go up Mt Eden, One Tree Hill and Mount Victoria and North Head if you’re in the North Shore.
 Staying inside all cooped up can also help you but nature is a wonderful thing.

 Throughout this emotional roller coaster of a year, I’ve realised who my friends are and the people I want to keep in my life.
 Although I don’t always talk to or see my friends, I know they’ll be there for me.
 They turned up at my house late at night even if I didn’t ask them to because I needed them.
 They were there after shit hit the fan and stayed way past their bed time even though they all had work the next day.
 They were on the other line when I was crying on the phone when I thought everything was sorted but he’s come back demanding for more.
 They were there to bring me a bottle of wine when the final agreement was signed and I would never hear from him again.
 They were there when I needed a laugh or a night out.
 They were there for me when I didn’t ask for it.
 They’ve helped me go through one of the toughest times of my life and assured me that I wasn’t the crazy one.